fcaspe/dx7pytorch/README.md

     ```
     source generate_dataset.sh
     ```
-    The script will download the complete patch collection, move all files to a single directory and run the **patch_packer.py** script which will scan for uniqueness and compile the filtered patches onto a **collection.bin** file which can be used by **dx7pytorch**.
+    The script will download the original patch collection, move all files to a single directory and run the **patch_packer.py** script which will scan for uniqueness and compile the filtered patches onto a **collection.bin** file which can be used by **dx7pytorch**.
+From the 140192 patches, only 29830 are unique.

-    *Note: it is not the most efficient algorithm ever done.
-(Took 1h 30min on my computer)*
+    *Note: Processing all patches takes a while; 1h 30min on my computer.*

 * To compile your own patch collection, extracted from Yamaha DX7 sysex files, put all your patch files into an empty directory, and run: